-- 2.1 All students with an active registration at the University can use these regulations to make a complaint. - 2.2 You can also use these regulations to make a complaint if: - you were a student at the University; and - you left no more than six months ago; and - you want to complain to us about something in connection with your studies here. - 2.3 If you are a member of the public and you want to complain to us about something else, you can address your complaint to the Academic Support Office in the first instance (aso@norwichuni.ac.uk).
-The Academic Support Office will then take advice about who would be most appropriate to consider and respond to your complaint. - 2.4 If you are not sure who to contact about your concerns or if you don't feel you can raise your concerns with the person at the University who might otherwise be able to help email aso@norwichuni.ac.uk and the Academic Support Office will advise you.
+- 2.1 All students with an active registration at the University can use these regulations to make a complaint. - 2.2 You can also use these regulations to make a complaint if: - you were a student at the University; and - you left no more than six months ago; and - you want to complain to us about something in connection with your studies here. - 2.3 If you are a student registered with the London School of Design and Marketing (LSDM) on a course validated by Norwich University of the Arts you can use these regulations to make a complaint.
+Your complaint will only be considered by the University after you have exhausted the complaints process at LSDM and remain dissatisfied with the outcome.
+Your complaint will be considered under these regulations as a Stage 2 complaint.
+Please refer to section 9 and below for information on making a Stage 2 complaint.

-- 2.5 We would usually expect a complaint to be made by one person only.
+- If you are a member of the public and you want to complain to us about something else, you can address your complaint to the Academic Support Office in the first instance (aso@norwichuni.ac.uk).
+The Academic Support Office will then take advice about who would be most appropriate to consider and respond to your complaint. - 2.5 If you are not sure who to contact about your concerns or if you don't feel you can raise your concerns with the person at the University who might otherwise be able to help email aso@norwichuni.ac.uk and the Academic Support Office will advise you. - 2.6 We would usually expect a complaint to be made by one person only.
 If several people make a complaint jointly, they will need to name one person in the group making the complaint as the point of contact for all communications about the matter.
-We call this person the group representative. - 2.6 We would expect the group representative to: - ensure that all individuals named in the group complaint wish to be a part of that complaint; - collect and submit information and evidence as appropriate from all the students contributing to the complaint, ensuring that all their views are represented; - update the students making the complaint about progress with our response; - attend meetings in relation to the complaint; - present to the group the response to and outcome of the complaint; and - if appropriate, accept or reject on behalf of the group any solutions we offer.
+We call this person the group representative. - 2.7 We would expect the group representative to: - ensure that all individuals named in the group complaint wish to be a part of that complaint; - collect and submit information and evidence as appropriate from all the students contributing to the complaint, ensuring that all their views are represented; - update the students making the complaint about progress with our response; - attend meetings in relation to the complaint; - present to the group the response to and outcome of the complaint; and - if appropriate, accept or reject on behalf of the group any solutions we offer.